ChurchApps/FreeShowWeb/src/routes/docs/items/+page.md

 Add a dynamic item to your slide.
 For creating and changing variables [see this](./overlays#variables).

+### Website

+Load a website or a local html file.
+You can navigate this in the output window.

 ### Mirror

 This is for adding a "link" to another shows item, can be used for showing multiple versions of a song/scripture in the same show.
 Or to show a stage display.
 [See more here.](./mirrors)